Procedure to Reveal the Mechanism of Pattern Formation Process by Topological Data Analysis: Differences in persistent homology groups due to variations in the construction method of a cubical complex

 where $0\leq t'_k < t'_{k+1}\leq 1$ and $n_{\Theta}$ is the total number of thresholds $t'$ at which a cube belonging to $\mathbf{K}$ is generated depending on the increase in $t'$.
-To capture the change in a graphic structure due to threshold $t'$, we consider the following vector in an $n_{\Theta}$-dimensional space:
+To capture the change in graphic structure due to threshold $t'$, we consider the following vector in an $n_{\Theta}$-dimensional space:

 where the non-zero element $\sigma_m$ is located at the $n_{b_m}$-th element of the vector, and the $n_{b_m}$-th element corresponds to threshold $b_m$ at which a certain cube $\sigma_m$ generated.
+Note that in this section, $\sigma$ does not represent the kernel width for the vectorization of PD.
 Consider an operator $x$ that acts on this vector space and shifts one element to the right (i.e., moves to the threshold where the next young cube is generated) as follows:

 Thus, all cube elements in each cubical complex corresponding to $\mathbf{K}$, which vary with threshold $t'$, can be represented using the basis vector in Eq.~(\ref{basis}) and manipulate using the operator $x$.
-This representation allows us the algebraic manipulation of geometric elements of the figure, such as cubical complexes.
+This representation allows for the algebraic manipulation of geometric elements of the figure, such as cubical complexes.
 Geometrical structures, such as cycles and boundaries, can also be defined and manipulated algebraically by representing them in the same manner.
 Here, we simplify a figure as a binary image and explain the concepts of a cycle, boundary, and hole by assuming that the vector of the cubical complex is one dimensional, i.e., $\hat{\sigma}_m = \sigma_m$.
-It corresponds to the definition of a cycles and boundaries for a binary image in the homology group.
+This corresponds to the definition of a cycles and boundaries for a binary image in the homology group.